FREQUENTLY ASKED QUESTIONS

 1. How can I become a member of the RedRover Board of Directors?

 So glad you asked!
-The first step is to complete our online application, which must be submitted by June 29, 2012.
+The first step is to complete our online application.
 The application is a critical element of the selection process approved by the RedRover Board of Directors to identify new Board members who fit with the organization's strategic needs.
 Since the RedRover Board is a working board, the Board Development Committee will use application responses to evaluate which candidates are likely to make a unique and important contribution to the Board's work.

 2. How will the Board Development Committee evaluate my application?